yaroslavyaroslav/OpenAI-sublime-text/README.md

 > All selected code will be sent to the OpenAI servers (if not using custom API provider) for processing, so make sure you have all necessary permissions to do so.

 > [!NOTE]
-> This one was initially written at 80% written by a GPT3.5 back then.
-I was here mostly for debugging purposes, rather than digging ST API.
+> This one was initially written at 80% by a GPT3.5 back then.
+I was there mostly for debugging purposes, rather than digging in into ST API.
 This is a pure magic, I swear!

 [stars]: https://github.com/yaroslavyaroslav/OpenAI-sublime-text/stargazers
 [img-stars]: static/media/star-on-github.svg